About the Office of Medical Education

 Dean, Basic Science Curriculum

 Dr. Ryan received his B.S. in bacteriology from the University of Arkansas at Fayetteville and his Ph.D. in microbiology from the University of North Carolina at Chapel Hill.
 After a 3 year stint as a Visiting Scientist at DuPont Co., Dr. Ryan joined the UTHSC faculty in 1988.
-He is now an Associate Professor and Vice Chair in the Department of Microbiology, Immunology, and Biochemistry.
+He is now an Associate Professor in the Department of Microbiology, Immunology, and Biochemistry and the Department of Medical Education.
 Dr. Ryan coordinates the preclinical curriculum and continues to teach microbiology content to medical students.